sandeep808/Music-Genre-Classification/README.md

 The dataset consists of 10 genres i.e Blues Classical Country Disco Hiphop Jazz Metal Pop Reggae Rock Each genre contains 100 songs.
 Total dataset: 1000 songs.

+#### There are 3 basic methods to extract features from audio file :

+a) Using the mffcs data of the audio files

+b) Using a spectogram image of the audio and then converting the same to data points (As is done for images).
+This is easily done using mel_spectogram function of Librosa

+c) Combining both features to build a better model.
+(Requires a lot of time to read and extract data).

+I have chosen to use the third method.

+The labels have been converted to categorical data for classification.

 #### Extracting the Spectrogram for every Audio :

 A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
 When applied to an audio signal, spectrograms are sometimes